 Temple History – This temple was constructed in A.D.1878. since its construction this temple has found many renovations and as many as 4 Panchakalyanas.
 We can also find the idols of Bhagawan Parshwanatha, Bahubali, Vimalanatha, Ananathanatha and Brahma Yaksha in this temple.
 In the temple premises we can also find a Dharmashala for the pilgrims, Mahaveera Bhavan, Ahimsa Mandir and a well equipped Library containing the books on Jainism.

-Suvarna Parshwanath Swamy Digambar Jain Temple, Magdi Road
+Sri Suvarna Parshwanath Digambar Jain Temple, Magadi Road, Bengaluru

 Sri Sahasraphani Parshwanath Swamy Digambar Jain Temple, Rajarajeshwari Nagar, Bangalore/Bengaluru